amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 8: **Which of the following is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all of your Azure, On-Premises, AND Multicloud (Amazon AWS and Google GCP) resources?**

-- Microsoft Defender for Cloud (Correct)
+- Microsoft Defender for Cloud
 - Azure DDoS Protection
 - Azure Front Door
 - Azure Key Vault